[still in the process of updating this. -- rgr, 19-Dec-04.]

 Apache

-Under SuSE, the Apache log files are under
+Under openSUSE, the Apache log files are under

 and error_log.
 If you run an HTTPS server, there will